 How Is Universal Life Different from Whole Life?

 Universal life insurance, much like whole life, is coverage that is considered permanent in nature.
 You can also build up cash value in a universal life policy like you can a whole life policy.
 The similarities between the two basically stop there.

 The biggest difference between whole life and universal life is how the premiums are handled and how the excess is managed.
 With universal life, you can make premium payments at any time you wish and in any amount you wish – thus pointing to the flexibility it offers.
 This is why some refer to universal policies as adjustable life insurance.
-The important point to remember is that if you cease making premium payments or withdraw built up cash value, this can impact your coverage amount, leading up to needing to put more cash in or even surrendering the policy.
+The important point to remember is that if you stop making premium payments or withdraw built up cash value, this can impact your coverage amount, leading up to needing to put more cash in or even surrendering the policy.

 Who Should Buy Permanent Life Insurance?

-Insurance companies base premium amounts on actuarial tables that are weighted by age and health factors.
+Insurance companies base premium amounts on actuarial tables that are weighted by age and health issues.
 Obviously, the older a person is, the more likely they are to die, which causes the cost of life insurance to be exorbitantly high.
 Because of this, if you’re older and approaching retirement or are in retirement, then purchasing permanent life insurance likely isn’t going to be the wisest use of your funds.
 This is especially the case if you’re able to self-insure through other investments and have a way to provide for your family members upon passing and cover your financial responsibilities at death.
 If that is not the case, then purchasing permanent life insurance is something that could be considered, in addition to looking at viable alternatives such as long-term care insurance.